h6w/freeDiameter/README.md

 # freediameter-docker
 A docker instance of freeDiameter

+freeDiameter is released under a BSD license
-(c) 2016 Smart Guide under an MIT License
+These associated scripts are (c) 2016 Smart Guide and released under an MIT License

 This is my first (public) Docker Hub contribution, so please be nice. :-)